jamesgarriss/daniel/README.md

 ## Outline

 1. Narratives (1-6)
 	a.
 God grants Daniel favor in Nebuchadnezzar’s court (1).
 	b.
 God reveals Nebuchadnezzar’s dream to Daniel (2).
 	c.
 God saves three friends from the fire (3).
 	d.
 God humbles Nebuchadnezzar (4).
  	e.
 God writes on the wall (5).
-  e.
+ 	f.
 God saves Daniel from the lions (6).
 2. Visions (7-12)
   a.
 God gives Daniel the vision of four beasts (7).
   b.
 God gives Daniel the vision of the ram and goat (8).